This blog has been updated with new data and insights since it was originally published on August 2, 2019.

 No matter how strong your passwords are and how meticulous you are about security, passwords won’t be safe if a hacker’s spy program is monitoring what you enter on your keyboard.
-Make is as difficult as possible for cybercriminals to get your credentials by using up-to-date anti-malware and vulnerability management solutions, which enable you to harden your systems to prevent and mitigate weaknesses that might allowing intruders to enter and/or move around your environment.
+Make it as difficult as possible for cybercriminals to get your credentials by using up-to-date anti-malware and vulnerability management solutions, which enable you to harden your systems to prevent and mitigate weaknesses that might allow intruders to enter and/or move around your environment.

 15. Use Password Managers

 By leveraging a password manager, you only need to remember one password, as the password manager stores and even creates passwords for your different accounts, automatically signing you in when you log on.